RobertQuayle/BookingSystem/README.md

 <h2 align="left">About this project:</h2>

-- **This repository holds the source code for a Hotel Booking system I created while at university to test parsing data.
+- **This repository holds the source code for a Hotel Booking system I created while at university to test parsing and manipulating data.
 It's written in Java.**

 <h2 align="left">About me:</h2>